saif8804/devTinder/homework.md

   -create authRouter , profileRouter,  requestRouter -import these router in app.js

   -create POST/logout API
   -create PATCH/ profile/ edit
   -creat PATCH / profile / password
   -make you validate all API data in every POST, PATCH API.

+-create connection request schema
+-send connection request API
+-Proper Validation of data
+-think about all corner cases
+_$or and $and query in mongoose-

+-schema.pre("save")function
+-Read more about indexes in mongoDB
+-why do we need indexes in mongoDB ?